 Workplace (mis)behaviour has been in the spotlight in the last few years.
 Unfortunately, there’s been too much news of unmet standards, instances of discrimination and abuses of power.
 We were tasked not only to counter challenges but to embed positive cultural change within the City of Greater Dandenong.

-Workplace behaviour has (rightly so) been in the spotlight in the last few years.
-Unfortunately, there’s been too much news of unmet standards, instances of discrimination and abuses of power.
-It’s also provided an opportunity for organisations, especially those in local government, to take culture and conduct seriously.
-Many now recognize that how people treat each other and the attitudes that underpin workplace interactions can’t be ‘fixed’ by training that demonises or shames people into compliance.
-If employers want respectful workplaces where attitude and actions continue to evolve, then the feeling of mutual respect needs to be the bedrock of any approach to culture change and growth.
+The focus on workplace culture and behaviour has provided an opportunity for organisations, especially those in local government, to take culture and conduct seriously.
+Many now recognise that how people treat each other and the attitudes that underpin workplace interactions can’t be ‘fixed’ by training that demonises or shames people into compliance.
+If employers want respectful workplaces where attitude and actions continue to evolve, then mutual respect needs to be the bedrock of any approach to culture change and growth.

-We started at the top (which is unusual in this space) by working with the senior executive of the council and the Learning and Development teams.
-Our seniors managers and Executive sessions introduced elements of Adaptive Leadership to equip senior figures with a shared outlook on systemic change and its link with conduct.
-The subsequent roll-out took place in over 45, 2.5 hour sessions, including library staff, engineers, healthcare workers, planners, depot staff, in-home carers and school crossing supervisors.
+We started at the top (which is unusual in this space) by working with the senior executives of the council and the Learning and Development teams.
+Our senior managers and Executive sessions introduced elements of Adaptive Leadership to equip senior figures with a shared outlook on systemic change and its link with conduct.
+The subsequent roll-out took place in over 45, 2.5-hour sessions, including library staff, engineers, healthcare workers, planners, depot staff, in-home carers and school crossing supervisors.